simoneriggi/pixplotml/prep_pixplot_files/README.md

 The image_vectors.npy file will be saved to the location specified in the --data_fldr command line switch.

-At this point you can just run the pixplot server pointing at the --data_fldr folder.
+At this point you can just run the pixplotml server pointing at the --data_fldr folder.

 ## Using Docker